nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 ## FHIR Profiles Returned on Query ##
 There are three main considerations when determining which data is returned by a query on each clinical area.
 * Include all the FHIR profiles required to fully describe the requested clinical area
-* Include the FHIR profiles required to describe linkages from the requested clinical area
+* Include the FHIR profiles required to define all the linkages from the requested clinical area
 * Include the FHIR profiles from linked clinical areas where they are key to understanding the requested clinical area.

 ### Consultations ###